dramforever/easyriscv/index.md

 mv rd, rs1
 ```

-Using the pseudoinstruction vs the "real" instruction are equivalent.
-You can
+Using the pseudoinstruction is exactly equivalent to using the "real"
-see in the dump that the two are assembled exactly the same way.
+instruction.
+You can see in the dump that the two are assembled exactly the same
+way.

 ```emulator
     addi x10, x0, 0x123